 Non-EU students should apply as early as possible – between January and March, and ideally no later than early May – as most of the scholarship competitions take place between February and April and the issuing of visas may take up to three months, particularly during the summer when there is usually a high volume of applications.
 For information about funding, please contact the UCD International Office.

-- Xixianh Zhao (ongoing): Conflictual Interactions on Twitter (Supervisor: Prof Bettina Migge)
+- Xixianh Zhao (2022): Conflictual Interactions on Twitter (Supervisor: Prof Bettina Migge)